-As of March 31, 2010, cash, cash equivalents, restricted cash, and marketable securities totaled \$413.5 million and represented 53% of our total assets.
+As of June 30, 2010, cash, cash equivalents, restricted cash, and marketable securities totaled \$380.2 million and represented 48% of our total assets.
 We have invested our excess cash primarily in direct obligations of the U.S. government and its agencies, other debt securities guaranteed by the U.S. government, and money market funds that invest in U.S. government securities and, to a lesser extent, investment grade debt securities issued by corporations, bank deposits, and asset-backed securities.
 We consider assets classified as marketable securities to be "available-for-sale," as defined by FASB authoritative guidance.
-Marketable securities totaled \$294.6 million at March 31, 2010, are carried at fair value, and the unrealized gains and losses are included in other accumulated comprehensive income (loss) as a separate component of stockholders' equity.
-If the decline in the value of a security in our investment portfolio is deemed to be other-than-temporary, we write down the security to its current fair value and recognize a loss which may be fully charged against income.
-For example, we recognized other-than-temporary impairment charges related to certain marketable securities of \$2.5 million, \$0.1 million, and \$0.1 million in 2008, 2009, and the first three months of 2010, respectively.
+Marketable securities totaled \$264.8 million at June 30, 2010, are carried at fair value, and the unrealized gains and losses are included in other accumulated comprehensive income (loss) as a separate component of stockholders' equity.
+If the decline in the value of a security in our investment portfolio is deemed to be other-than-temporary impairment charges related to certain marketable securities of \$2.5 million, \$0.1 million, and \$0.1 million in 2008, 2009, and the first six months of 2010, respectively.
 The current economic environment, the deterioration in the credit quality of some of the issuers of securities that we hold, and the recent volatility of securities markets increase the risk that we may not recover the principal we invested and/or there may be further declines in the market value of securities in our investment portfolio.
 As a result, we may incur additional charges against income in future periods for other-than-temporary impairments or realized losses upon a security's sale or maturity, and such amounts may be material.